Fleny113/Hexus/README.md

 #### Start / Stop / Restart / Delete application

-To start an application you can use the `hexus start <name>` command with the name right after and to stop an application you can use the `hexus stop <name>` command with the name right after, for the stop command you can also specify the `--force` flag what will kill as soon as possibile the application without sending a CTRl + C.
+To start an application you can use the `hexus start <name>` command with the name right after and to stop an application you can use the `hexus stop <name>` command with the name right after, for the stop command you can also specify the `--force` flag what will kill as soon as possible the application without sending a CTRl + C.

 Similar to the stop command you can also restart an application with the name of it using the `hexus restart <name>` command with, if wanted, the `--force` flag to force the stop of the application

 If you don't want to have an application you can use the `hexus delete <name>` command to remove it from the applications.
 This command also supports the `--force` flag to stop the application by force

+All the flags are available in the help for the command, you can use the `--help` or `-h` flag to see it.

 > [!WARNING]
 > When deleting an application the log file will also be deleted